office has some of the newest high tech laser devices to remove or significantly

 How does laser tattoo removal work?

-Laser tattoo removal is a low-risk, outpatient procedure.
+Laser tattoo removal is generally a fairly low-risk, outpatient procedure.

 of pain usually), and has been described as similar to a hot